 Identifying high-value prospects via lookalike modeling has helped ActionIQ customers achieve a 13% increase in average order value among new customers.
 Meanwhile, analyzing behavioral data to understand what accelerates conversions has helped ActionIQ customers increase conversions by 15% in the first 30 days.

-Orchestrate omnichannel customer journeys across paid and owned channels from within your CDP and automatically serve up real-time experiences based on both streaming data and your customers’ full historical profiles.
+Leveraging omnichannel journey orchestration across paid and owned channels from within your CDP, you can automatically serve up real-time experiences based on both streaming data and your customers’ full historical profiles.
 Use your CDP to monitor, A/B test, leverage control groups and report on performance in order to optimize your approach.

 For example, one ActionIQ customer struggled with buyers who made a single purchase and never returned.
 By creating a 10-step customer journey that incorporated email, social media and web — and personalizing the journey based on customer interactions and purchases — the brand increased conversion to a second purchase by 30%.